 SAN LORENZO VALLEY TOP FIVE

-- Borrow a flashlight from the visitor center at Henry Cowell Redwoods State Park and crawl inside the John C. Fremont tree, hollowed out by fire, and once used as a resort honeymoon room.
+- Bring a flashlight to Henry Cowell Redwoods State Park and crawl inside the John C. Fremont tree, hollowed out by fire, and once used as a resort honeymoon room.

 - Visit the secluded lake at the Loch Lomond Recreation Area, where vistas and trails abound.